 We love bamboo so much because we’ve done a lot of research about the numerous benefits of the bamboo plant, and we want to reap some of those benefits for ourselves.

 In this blog, we’re going to show you another fantastic use for the food.
 Not only does bamboo taste a-mah-zing, but it’s also super good for you.
 Let’s tuck in, shall we?

 What bamboo is used for cooking?

-The only part of the bamboo plant that is used in cooking is the sprouts/shoots, while the rest of the plant is used to make a whole variety of useful products (more on that below).
+The only part of the bamboo plant used in cooking is the sprouts/shoots, while the rest of the plant is used to make a variety of useful products (more on that below).

 Despite bamboo having about 1,500 separate species, only a few are used for human consumption, including: